benni-ale/DollarPunkApp/README.md

 ## Output

-The application will create `output/news_data.json` with the fetched news sentiment data.
+The application will create timestamped files in the `output/` directory with the format:
+- `news_data_YYYYMMDD_HHMMSS.json` (e.g., `news_data_20250115_143022.json`)

+Each ingestion run creates a new file, preserving historical data.
+The dashboard automatically displays the most recent file.

 ## Environment Variables